yasaminashoori/JavaScript-Course/README.md

 - Control flow: if-else/ switch-case/ for/ while.

-- if used from BREAK it will check the other conditions too. when used switch-case that the values are constant like strings, int.
+- if used from BREAK it will check the other conditions too. when using switch-case the values are constant like strings, int.
 -
 - for loop: